Pricing & Performance

 - What prices should I expect to pay on Sharethrough's inventory?

-On average you can expect to pay $6-8 CPM for Sharethrough inventory.
+On average you can expect to pay $4-5 CPM for Sharethrough inventory.
 Inventory prices vary significantly from publisher to publisher, and also vary depending on your campaign’s targeting criteria.
-In order to ensure access to the majority of Sharethrough’s inventory, we recommend bidding $10 CPM or more.
+I

 - What performance metrics should I expect to achieve on Sharethrough's inventory?